-Rights of light is another area – growing in importance particularly following recent case law - where we have experience and a good understanding as to when a rights of light surveyor should be asked to become involved and appropriate action taken.
+Rights of light is another area – growing in importance particularly following recent case law – where we have experience and a good understanding as to when rights of a light surveyor should be asked to become involved and appropriate action taken.

 Every development matter from the simple one for one to a complex site assembly requires the full attention of experienced property professionals and at Ashworths this is the service we provide.
 We aim to become involved early in the process and to liaise not only with the client but also as required with the architect or specialist surveyor to obtain a full picture of the proposed development and to take a full part in the developer team.